bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

    }
 ```

-From there the script will POST the data to the `signup_request_url` and add the user to the application
+From there the script will POST the data to the `signup_request_url` and add the user to the application.
+This method will emit a `signup_succeeded(auth_info : Dictionary)` signal if successful.
+Otherwise, `login_failed(code :, message: String)` will be emitted.
 <p align="right"><a href="#contents-on-this-page">Back</a></p>